Israel–United Kingdom relations: Status of Jerusalem

 The United Kingdom abstained in the vote in the UN General Assembly in November 1947 for the Partition Plan for Palestine, which proposed a status of corpus separatum for Jerusalem.
 However, despite its abstention, its position on the status of Jerusalem continues to be that "Jerusalem was supposed to be a corpus separatum, or international city administered by the UN.
 But this was never set up: immediately after the UNGA resolution partitioning Palestine, Israel occupied West Jerusalem and Jordan occupied East Jerusalem (including the Old City).
 We recognised the de facto control of Israel and Jordan, but not sovereignty.
 In 1967, Israel occupied E Jerusalem, which we continue to consider is under illegal military occupation by Israel.
 Our Embassy to Israel is in Tel Aviv, not Jerusalem.
 In E Jerusalem we have a Consulate-General, with a Consul-General who is not accredited to any state: this is an expression of our view that no state has sovereignty over Jerusalem."

 The UK position is that the city's status has yet to be determined, and maintains that it should be settled in an overall agreement between the parties concerned, but considers that the city should not again be divided.
 However, in 2013 the British government expressed the view that Jerusalem should be the future capital of both Israel and Palestine, despite Israel’s declaration of Jerusalem as its united capital, and the annexation of East Jerusalem in 1980.
 The United Kingdom voted in favour of UNSC Resolution 478 which condemned Israel’s annexation of East Jerusalem and declared it to be a violation of international law, and referred to Jerusalem as an occupied Palestinian territory (as opposed to corpus separatum).
 It also has stated that since the 1967 war, it has regarded Israel as being in military occupation of East Jerusalem, but as the de facto authority in West Jerusalem.

+On June 2025, following the Iran-Israel War The UK announced it will temporarily evacuate family members from its embassy and consulate in Jerusalem and Tel Aviv.